 How does one become a good parent?
 What should the caregivers in your system do to work on their own parenting skills, especially when they haven't been handed great role-models?

 - Understand that these are not just children inside your plural/multiple system — they're traumatized children.
 They may have additional needs to those of children in individual bodies who are not traumatized.

-- Spend time in therapy discussing good parenting, and specific problems one is facing in being a good parent and setting appropriate boundaries for your littles at their age/stage of development.
-This is a "teach someone to fish" model — one hour of therapy on this topic can lead to years of better parenting skills rather than one hour of good parenting for your littles.
+- Spend time in therapy discussing good parenting, and specific problems one is facing in being a good parent and setting appropriate boundaries for your inner kids at their age/stage of development.
+This is a "teach someone to fish" model — one hour of therapy coaching on this topic can lead to years of better parenting skills for your inner adults to use with your inner children for the rest of your shared life, rather than one hour of good parenting experience for your inner kids.